 Mean score of companies in the Electrical Machinery Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Omron reported total carbon emissions of approximately 12,000,000,000 kg CO2e, with Scope 1 emissions at about 3,727,000 kg CO2e and Scope 2 emissions at approximately 74,702,000 kg CO2e.
-The company has set ambitious climate commitments under its OMRON Carbon Zero target, aiming for zero Scope 1 and 2 greenhouse gas emissions by 2050.
-By 2030, Omron plans to achieve a 65% reduction in Scope 1 and 2 emissions compared to fiscal year 2016 levels, while also targeting an 18% reduction in Scope 3 emissions over the same period.
-These initiatives reflect Omron's commitment to sustainability and its proactive approach to addressing climate change.
+In 2023, Omron Corporation reported total greenhouse gas emissions of approximately 79,000,000 kg CO2e, comprising 3,727,000 kg CO2e from Scope 1, 74,702,000 kg CO2e from Scope 2, and 6,205,000,000 kg CO2e from Scope 3 emissions.
+The company has set ambitious climate commitments under its OMRON Carbon Zero target, aiming for zero Scope 1 and 2 emissions by 2050.
+By 2030, Omron plans to achieve a 65% reduction in Scope 1 and 2 emissions compared to the fiscal year 2016 levels, alongside an 18% reduction in Scope 3 emissions during the same timeframe.
+These targets align with the Science Based Targets initiative (SBTi) and are designed to support global efforts to limit temperature rise to 1.5°C. Omron's commitment reflects its dedication to sustainability and reducing its carbon footprint in the technology hardware and equipment sector.

 Access structured emissions data, company-specific emission factors, and source documents